Simple Linux Tips and Tricks

 tar archives

-Tar has following options
+Tar has the following options:

 -c